nctrl-lab/nctrl-ephys/README.md

 ## Pipeline for BMI data
 1. Record BMI data
-2. Run `ephys savebmi` to merge the BMI data into a binary file to run Kilosort.
+2. Run `ephys bmi` to merge the BMI data into a binary file to run Kilosort.
 3. Run Kilosort (`ephys runks`)
 4. Run phy to curate the Kilosort results and save the result (`ephys saveks`)
-5. Extract event data from data logger (`ephys savetdms`)
+5. Extract event data from data logger (`ephys tdms`)
 6. Load the data using `ephys.spike.Spike` class.